Blog>Cost Guides>House renovation: Cost breakdown 2025

 If, on the other hand, you can get away with repairing the existing roof, you can expect to pay between £210 and £465 per m².

-Home renovation price guide for labour
+Home renovation labour costs

 House renovations typically require lots of different tradespeople, who'll each come at a different cost.